zerok/travelguides/content/city/usa-portland.md

 title: Portland, Oregon, USA
 ---

+## Hotels et al.

+Hotels in Portland are quite expensive.
+Nowhere near as expensive as in San Francisco, mind you, but you will still have to spend quite a bit of money.
+If you're staying for more than just a couple of days, you might want to look into Airbnb.
+Especially in the neighborhoods on the east-side of the river (Buckman et al.) there are some really nice apartments available that are also affordable.

 ## Public transport

 Portland has an excellent public transport network consisting of busses, trams, and Max-lines that are something between a tram and a train.